 To maximize the benefits of your demand deposit account, follow these tips.

-- Compare fees: Some demand deposit accounts involve fees, including monthly maintenance charges, ATM fees, and overdraft charges.
-However, you can reduce or even eliminate these fees by shopping around for a free checking or savings account or by meeting certain deposit or balance requirements.
+Compare fees: Some demand deposit accounts involve fees, including monthly maintenance charges, ATM fees, and overdraft charges.
+However, you can avoid these fees by sticking with the best free checking accounts and savings accounts, or bypass them when they are charged by meeting certain deposit or balance requirements.
 For example, when I was shopping around, I found that my local credit union had the best option for me; they had a free checking account without any balance requirements and no ATM fees.

 A demand deposit account is suitable for your daily money management needs.
 It's a smart option to have a checking account to receive direct deposits and pay your bills, and savings and money market accounts can be useful tools to save for your short-term goals.